Published on March 5, 2020 – Last Updated on May 11, 2022

-You will get frustrated quickly if you don’t have a place where you can meditate without getting interrupted or having distractions.
+You will get frustrated quickly if you don’t have a place to meditate without getting interrupted or having distractions.

 Be Consistent and Find The Best Meditations for Beginner’s

-Being consistent is important to maintaining a meditation practice.
+Being consistent is vital to maintaining a meditation practice.
 It takes time to form a habit, and meditation is a worthwhile habit to adopt.
-Even if you are only able to do 10 minutes at a time at first, you can build up your time.
+Even if you can only do 10 minutes at a time at first, you can build up your time.
 You can also meditate more than once a day.
-10 minutes in the morning and 10 minutes in the evening for instance.
+0 minutes in the morning and 10 minutes in the evening.

 Set reminders on your phone to help you remember.
 After a while, when it becomes a habit, you will miss it if you can’t meditate for some reason.

 Start First Thing in the Morning

-Not only will you have done your meditation for the day, but you will also feel less tired and it will give you your mindset for the day.
+Not only will you have done your meditation for the day, but you will also feel less tired, and it will give you your mindset for the day.
 You can start the day with a fresh outlook.
-A 10 minute morning meditation will help you prepare for all the challenges you will face during the day.
+10-minute morning meditation will help you prepare for all the challenges you face during the day.

 Don’t Judge Yourself

-When you meditate, don’t worry if you are doing it right, just do it!
-Don’t be hard on yourself if you can’t concentrate at first or your mind wanders.
+When you meditate, don’t worry if you are doing it right; do it!
+Won’t be hard on yourself if you can’t concentrate at first or your mind wanders.
 The more you practice, the better you get.
 Even if it’s not perfect, you’ll get benefits from meditating.

-Being flexible helps you not to give up if you don’t meditate at the time you set aside.
-If you need to move it to a different time one or two days, no big deal.
+Being flexible helps you not to give up if you don’t meditate when you set aside.
+Suppose you need to move it to a different time one or two days, no big deal.
 If you don’t have time one day, do it the next day.
 If you have to skip a few days, that’s okay too.

 Make Meditation a Priority